-Realizing that early childhood special education (ECSE) programs were tasked with evaluating children for sensory difficulties and providing research based treatments, Dr. Silva modified the original methodology to include what had been learned in the first two studies, and formalized training programs for ECSE staff and parents.
+Realizing that early childhood special education (ECSE) programs were tasked with evaluating children for sensory difficulties and providing research based therapies, Dr. Silva modified the original methodology to include what had been learned in the first two studies, and formalized training programs for ECSE staff and parents.
 Carried out a study evaluating the efficacy of the training program and reported that ECSE staff trained with this program could have the same outcomes with families and children as a Chinese medicine trained physician.

 — 2005 – 2007

 Developed a model for autism proposing that the symptoms of autism were caused, at least in part by a problem with the sense of touch, and that this leads to difficulties with early self-regulation as well as the other sensory difficulties.
-At the time, there were no evaluation tools that could measure treatment outcomes on these three things (touch, other sensory, self-regulation).
-Developed and validated two questionnaires that could measure treatment outcomes.
+At the time, there were no evaluation tools that could measure therapy outcomes on these three things (touch, other sensory, self-regulation).
+Developed and validated two questionnaires that could measure therapy outcomes.
 These are: the Autism Sense and Self-Regulation Checklist, and the Autism Parenting Stress Index.

 — 2007 – 2011

 Carried out larger randomized controlled trials using the QST Dual massage intervention for autism.
 Evaluated the outcomes of dual therapist and parent delivery, as well as parent delivery only.
-Treatment showed significant improvement of core symptoms of autism across the spectrum of autism severity.
+Therapy showed significant improvement of core symptoms of autism across the spectrum of autism severity.

 — 2012- 2016